 6. Parasol Stars (Turbochip, English version)

-Bubble Bobble part 3.
-Need i say more?
-Probably not… but i still will.
-The thing about both Rainbow Islands and the very rare Bubble Bobble 2 for the NES is that neither of them are co-op or simultaneous 2 player which just doesn’t cut it here.
+The thing about both Rainbow Island games and the very rare Bubble Bobble 2 for the NES is that neither of them are co-op or simultaneous 2 player which just doesn’t cut it here.

 Parasol Stars finally delivered a great co-op comeback on the PC Engine/Turbografx that features Bub and Bob now back as human boys armed with magic parasols instead of their trademark bubbles.
 An NES version was also released but that port sadly lacks the co-op option.

 The gameplay is similar in nature to the other games.
 It has good, colorful graphics and cheerful music that anyone can enjoy.

 If you like this one: Bubble Bobble for the NES and Master System